Franz Helm: Rocket cat

-Helm was not the first to propose or use incendiary animals; the Biblical figure Samson is described as attaching torches to the tails of three hundred foxes, leaving the panicked beasts to run through the fields of the Philistines, burning all in their wake.
+The concept was until the 18th century circulated.
+But Helm was not the first to propose or use incendiary animals; the Biblical figure Samson is described as attaching torches to the tails of three hundred foxes, leaving the panicked beasts to run through the fields of the Philistines, burning all in their wake.
 Early Sanskrit texts, early Scandinavian sources and the Primary Chronicle mention cats and birds bearing incendiary devices, while the 10th century Chinese manual Hu Chhien Ching and its 11th century successor Wu Ching Tsung Yao describe and illustrate a series of "fire animals".
 These include "apricot-stone fire sparrows" carrying burning tinders attached to their legs inside an apricot stone, with the hope that they would fly into the enemy's granaries and set them on fire, and "magic-fire flying crows", artificial birds powered by four rocket tubes.
-The 10th-century Kievan ruler Olga of Kiev is described in the Primary Chronicle as using flaming birds to wreak revenge on the Drevlyans for killing her husband Igor:
+Most often Chinese or Japanese sources talked about forcing oxen or horses for attacks.
+The 10th-century regent Olga of Kiev is described in the Primary Chronicle as using flaming birds to wreak revenge on the Drevlyans for killing her husband Igor:

 Olga requested three pigeons and three sparrows from each household [of the Drevlyans].
 Having gathered these birds Olga gave to each soldier in her army a pigeon or a sparrow, and ordered them to attach by a thread to each pigeon and sparrow a piece of sulphur bound with small pieces of cloth.
 When night fell, Olga bade her soldiers release the pigeons and the sparrows.
 So the birds flew to their nests, the pigeons to the cotes, and the sparrows under the eaves.
 Thus the dove-cotes, the coops, the porches, and the haymows were set on fire.
 There was not a house that was not consumed, and it was impossible to extinguish the flames, because all the houses caught fire at once.